crisbh/foundations-numerical-relativity-talk/.github/README.md

 make site
 ```

+This builds the full Hugo site into `public/`.
 The site will be served at:

 ```bash
 http://localhost:1313/foundations-numerical-relativity-talk/